-Fiat Chrysler And Peugeot Agree On Merger To Create 4th Largest Car Maker
+Fiat Chrysler And Peugeot Agree On Merger To Create 4th-Largest Carmaker

 Both companies "share the conviction that there is compelling logic for a bold and decisive move that would create an industry leader with the scale, capabilities and resources to capture successfully the opportunities, and manage effectively the challenges in the new era in mobility," the statement said.

-The companies said when complete, the merger is expected to generate $4.1 billion (3.7 billion euros) in annual synergies, without any plant closures.
+The companies said when complete, the merger is expected to generate $4.1 billion (3.7 billion euros) in annual "synergies without any plant closures."